January 4, 2022 by John Fernandez

 Figuring Your Ideal Weight – And Why That’s Important

 With a new year comes a renewed effort by many resolution makers to determine their healthy weight.
 But how do we go about doing this?
 There are calculators online that could categorize you as “overweight,” especially if you happen to be over that crucial “25” BMI benchmark.

 A BMI “body mass index” quickly configures a status number (18.5-24.9 considered “normal”) using your height and weight.
 But a healthy weight is not just about a number.
-It amounts to a collection of data obtained by a primary physician, and if needed, a dietitian, to monitor any weight-loss program, according to Melissa Franco, D.O., a Baptist Health Medical Group physician with Baptist Health Primary Care in Palmetto Bay.
+It amounts to a collection of data obtained by a primary physician, and if needed, a dietitian, to monitor any weight-loss program, according to Melissa Franco, D.O., a family medicine physician with Baptist Health Primary Care.

 “We do get a lot of patients in January coming in for their physicals, and some of them want to know how to get into shape and lose weight,” said Dr. Franco.
 “They need support and encouragement, but also someone to hold them accountable.”

 Primary care practices are increasingly turning to “care coaches,” — not a physician but someone with a clinical or nursing background — to monitor a person’s progress in developing a healthier diet and an exercise program over a period of months.
 Dr. Franco will also refer patients to a dietitian to get started.

 But first comes a physical and blood workup to determine if excessive weight has created underlying heart disease risk factors, such as high blood pressure, high cholesterol or high blood sugar readings that can lead to type 2 diabetes, also known as “prediabetes.”